metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Required:

-- `backend` (Attributes) backend defines the referenced service endpoint to which the trafficwill be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend))
+- `backend` (Attributes) backend defines the referenced service endpoint to which the traffic will be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend))
 - `path_type` (String) pathType determines the interpretation of the path matching.
-PathType canbe one of the following values:* Exact: Matches the URL path exactly.* Prefix: Matches based on a URL path prefix split by '/'.
+PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
 Matching is done on a path element by element basis.
 A path element refers is the list of labels in the path split by the '/' separator.
 A request is a match for path p if every p is an element-wise prefix of p of the request path.
-Note that if the last element of the path is a substring  of the last element in request path, it is not a match (e.g. /foo/bar  matches /foo/bar/baz, but does not match /foo/barbaz).* ImplementationSpecific: Interpretation of the Path matching is up to  the IngressClass.
-Implementations can treat this as a separate PathType  or treat it identically to Prefix or Exact path types.Implementations are required to support all path types.
+Note that if the last element of the path is a substring of the last element in request path, it is not a match (e.g. /foo/bar matches /foo/bar/baz, but does not match /foo/barbaz). * ImplementationSpecific: Interpretation of the Path matching is up to the IngressClass.
+Implementations can treat this as a separate PathType or treat it identically to Prefix or Exact path types.
+Implementations are required to support all path types.

 Optional:

 - `path` (String) path is matched against the path of an incoming request.
-Currently it cancontain characters disallowed from the conventional 'path' part of a URLas defined by RFC 3986.
-Paths must begin with a '/' and must be presentwhen using PathType with value 'Exact' or 'Prefix'.
+Currently it can contain characters disallowed from the conventional 'path' part of a URL as defined by RFC 3986.
+Paths must begin with a '/' and must be present when using PathType with value 'Exact' or 'Prefix'.

 <a id="nestedatt--spec--ingress--extra_rules--http--paths--backend"></a>
 ### Nested Schema for `spec.ingress.extra_rules.http.paths.backend`

 Optional:

-- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
-If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--resource))
+- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
+If resource is specified, a service.Name and service.Port must not be specified.
+This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--resource))
-- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--service))
+- `service` (Attributes) service references a service as a backend.
+This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http--paths--backend--service))

 <a id="nestedatt--spec--ingress--extra_rules--http--paths--backend--resource"></a>
 ### Nested Schema for `spec.ingress.extra_rules.http.paths.backend.resource`